This Instant Pot Giant Cous Cous with Seafood is so good! So good that, in fact, you should all try it!

 - Fresh coriander, chopped

-1. Press the Sauté button immediately followed by the Adjust button to set your Instant Pot to Sauté-Less.
+1. Press the Sauté button and set to Less.
 Add the oil and sauté all the veg for a good 5 minutes.
 Add the chorizo and keep sauteing, letting it release its lovely juices, keep stirring to coat the vegetables.

 3. Lock the lid in.
 Steam Release Handle pointing to Sealing.
 Press the "Manual" or "Pressure Cook" button and programme 1 minute with the - and + buttons.
 Do a 6 minute quick pressure release at the end.
 This means that, when it finishes cooking, you wait 6 minutes and then do a QPR (Quick Pressure Release) to let the rest of the steam trapped inside out.
 I set the timer on my phone to 6 minutes when I hear the Instant Pot beep to say it's finished cooking.

 Serve with the freshly chopped coriander and the lemon wedges.
 Enjoy!